Graveyard Shift (SpongeBob SquarePants): Plot

 On a Tuesday night, Squidward eagerly prepares to leave work at the Krusty Krab as it closes; when he refuses to take a last-minute order from a customer, Mr. Krabs overhears the conversation and is inspired to create a night shift.
 The restaurant remains open, leaving SpongeBob and Squidward to work 24 hours a day.

 Exasperated with his boss' demands and annoyed with SpongeBob, Squidward tries to scare him into being afraid of the night shift.
-He tells the story of the "Hash-Slinging Slasher", a former Krusty Krab fry cook who used a spatula as a prosthetic hand after accidentally slicing off his real hand.
-The story claims that the Slasher was fired at his funeral after his accidental death, and that his ghost returns to the Krusty Krab every Tuesday night to get revenge for being fired.
-Squidward says that the Slasher's arrival will be indicated by three warnings: the lights flickering on and off, the phone ringing with no caller on the other end, and a ghostly bus arriving to drop him off.
+He tells the story of the "Hash-Slinging Slasher", a clumsy former Krusty Krab fry cook who used a spatula as a prosthetic hand after accidentally slicing off his real hand and was killed by a passing bus.
+The story claims that the Hash-Slinging Slasher was fired at his funeral, and his ghost returns to the Krusty Krab every Tuesday night to get revenge for being fired.
+Squidward says that the Slasher's arrival will be indicated by three warnings: the lights flickering on and off, the phone ringing with no caller on the other end, and a ghostly bus arriving to drop him off before he "gets" his victims.
 SpongeBob reacts with intense fear; at first amused, Squidward soon becomes irritated and admits that he invented the story.

-Later that night at 3:00AM Wednesday morning, when the restaurant is empty, Squidward becomes alarmed by the lights flickering and phone ringing.
-A late bus arrives at the Krusty Krab and drops off a silhouette matching the description of the Slasher.
-SpongeBob and Squidward are terrified, but the figure turns out to be a fish applying for a job, stating that he had tried calling the Krusty Krab by telephone earlier but hung up out of nervousness.
-The three discover that the flickering lights were caused by "Nosferatu"—with whom the characters are inexplicably familiar—playing with the light switch.
+Later that night at 3:00 AM Wednesday morning, when the restaurant is empty, the lights begin flickering and the phone rings with no answer on the other end, but SpongeBob and Squidward assume they are being pranked by each other.
+A late bus arrives at the Krusty Krab and drops off a silhouette matching the description of the Hash-Slinging Slasher.
+SpongeBob and Squidward are terrified, but the figure turns out to be a fish applying for a job, stating that he had tried calling the Krusty Krab by telephone earlier, but hung up out of nervousness.
+The three discover that the flickering lights were caused by "Nosferatu" — whom the characters are inexplicably familiar with — playing with the light switch.